drocheam/optrace/docs/source/usage/tma.rst

    (1.1310996628960361, 1.0410557184750733)

-Miscellaneous Properties
+Limitations
 __________________________________________

-The calculation is currently limited to these properties.
-Unfortunately pupil sizes, numerical apertures, f-numbers, airy disk diameters are not available.
+Pupil sizes, numerical apertures, f-numbers and airy disk diameters are not available due to current limitations of the |TMA_link| design.
-This is due to the |TMA_link| object not having any information about the lens diameters or ray characteristics.

-In some cases the properties can be estimated using the interactive GUI and ray picking.
-For instance, the pupil sizes can be calculated from the pupil positions from the |TMA_link| and the radial distance of the outermost traced rays at this position.